• Overview

 Instead of:

-“There is a secret organization behind this.”
+“There is a secret organization behind these events.”

 Use:

-Let players connect dots.
+Let players connect the dots themselves.

 D2.3 KNOWLEDGE LIMITATION RULE

-An NPC may only speak on:
+They may only speak about:

-• What they have been told
+• what they were officially told

-A civilian does not know classified border reports.
+A civilian does not know military operations.

-NPC response should be natural.
+Responses should be natural.

 Examples: